Frequently Asked Questions

 Are Scleral Lenses Custom Fit?

-Designed by Melania Napolitano, O.D., all scleral lenses are custom-made to match the exact contours of your eyes.
+Designed by Dr. Melania and Dr. Maria, all scleral lenses are custom-made to match the exact contours of your eyes.
 A topographer digitally maps out the exact dimensions and shape of your eyes resulting in custom-designed scleral lenses that ensure maximum comfort and acuity.
 Thanks to our latest technology, we can provide microscopic precision when developing each scleral lens.

 Our patients experience enormous relief when they see that they can manage their keratoconus and other corneal conditions successfully without surgery.